openrecall/openrecall/README.md

 [http://localhost:8082](http://localhost:8082) to access OpenRecall.

 ## Arguments
-`--storage-path` (default: user data path for your OS): allows you to specify the pathwhere the screenshots and database should be stored.
+`--storage-path` (default: user data path for your OS): allows you to specify the path where the screenshots and database should be stored.

 `--primary-monitor-only` (default: False): only record the primary monitor (rather than individual screenshots for other monitors)